Catalyst-Agent: Autonomous heterogeneous catalyst screening with an LLM Agent: Methods

 \subsubsection{Catalyst Information Server}

 The Catalyst Information Server provides the agent with an initial seeded list of candidate materials for a given reaction.
-For the ORR and NRR screening campaigns, the candidate lists are generated using Perplexity's Deep Research\cite{perplexity_deep_research_2025}, which aggregates literature-informed suggestions of promising elemental compositions.
-These lists are supplied to the agent as file links through the user prompt.
-Considering the rarity of stable surfaces and viable materials for the CO\(_2\) reduction reaction, the initial candidate list for CO\(_2\)RR is instead obtained from the Stanford SUNCAT surface reaction database, known as Catalysis Hub\cite{winther2019catalysis}.
-Manual filtering is employed, as many reaction-specific material entries are missing in this database.
-This server thus acts as the entry point of the screening pipeline, furnishing the agent with a curated starting pool of chemistries to explore.
-A user guidance prompt is also passed to the agent at this stage to specify the operational requirements, target adsorbates and descriptor criteria for success.
+For the ORR and NRR screening campaigns only, the candidate lists are generated using Perplexity's Deep Research\cite{perplexity_deep_research_2025}, which collects open-access, web-based literature-informed suggestions of promising materials.
+Perplexity is selected for its highly accurate literature review capability.\cite{rajamanicomparative} These lists are supplied to the supervisor LLM for further action.
+This server thus acts as the entry point of the screening pipeline, furnishing the agent with a curated starting pool of materials to explore.
+However, the agent is free to explore other materials not given to it by this server.
+Example material lists are referred to in Section~S3.